 Access control for managed zones

-Users with the Project Owner or Project editor role can manage or view the managed zones in the specific project that they are managing.
+Users with the project Owner role or Editor role can manage or view the managed zones in the specific project that they are managing.

-Project owners, editors, DNS admins, and readers can view the list of private zones applied to any VPC network in the current project.
+Project Owners, Editors, DNS Administrators, and DNS Readers can view the list of private zones applied to any VPC network in the current project.

 Performance and timing